 Useful Tips

-Tip #1 – Comment RSS Feeds
+Tip #1 – WordPress Comment RSS Feeds

-(WordPress Comments RSS)
+(WordPress Comments Feed)

-Comments posted on your site by visitors and users will appear in the Comments RSS page …
+All the comments posted on your site by visitors and users display in your Comments RSS page …

-Like post entries, your comments feed content will display differently depending on which browser you use …
+Like post entries, your comments feed content will display differently depending on which web browser you use …

-Again, you can check the feed content by pasting the URL of the feed into a feedreader …
+Again, you can check the feed content by pasting the URL of the feed into an online feed reader …

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: